On-leash dogs welcome

 Leash and Scoop Laws

 It might not seem like a big deal, but dog poop and dogs off-leash are some of the most common complaints from visitors.
-Leash laws ensure dogs are under control at all times, which keeps people, nature, wildlife, and other dogs safe.
+Leash laws ensure people, nature, wildlife, and other dogs are safe.
 Scoop laws, in addition to keeping public spaces free of unpleasant surprises, prevent the spread of dangerous bacteria and parasites found in dog waste.
-Violation of either may result in an exclusion or fine of up to $150.
+Violation of either may result in an exclusion or a fine of up to $150.

 Remember, you are liable for damage or injury inflicted by your dog!